How ETS Protects the Integrity of the TOEFL® Test

 - There are also laid lines on the back of the paper.
 Evenly spaced lines in a specially formulated grey ink, these laid lines make alteration by cutting and pasting difficult.

-Detection — ETS is Vigilant in Identifying and Taking Action Against Fraudulent Activity
+Detection — ETS is Vigilant in Identifying and Taking Action Against Test Taker Misconduct

 ETS closely monitors all test centers and tracks all security incidents.
-If it is determined that a test center does not meet ETS standards and it fails to correct the issue, it is closed.
-ETS also conducts random inspection of test centers as well as site visits to centers where concerns have been raised through supervisor reports, tips or test taker complaints.
-ETS works with national law enforcement agencies to prosecute professional impersonation rings.
+If it is determined that a test center does not meet ETS standards, it is closed.
+ETS also conducts random inspections of test centers as well as site audits at centers where concerns have been raised through supervisor reports, tips or test taker complaints.
+In some cases, ETS collaborates with local and national law enforcement agencies to prosecute professional impersonation rings.

 Monitoring Score Statistics

-Statistical analysis methods are used to help detect possible cases of cheating.
+ETS reviews and analyzes scores after each test using statistical analysis methods to help identify invalid scores.
 The ETS Statistical Analysis team monitors score trends by test center, country and region.

 - System-generated irregularity reports are reviewed after each administration.